CSSETransferOrientation/ast-manipulation-and-testing-anthonythang1/README.md

 	Completing this project taught me a lot, including the need of developing modular and reusable code, especially in complicated data structures.
 I was able to finish the implementation and testing process by dividing chores into smaller, well defined approaches and applying a flexible testing framework.
 This method encourages growth and wisdom for my future projects.

 	I did not enjoy my test cases failing stating, "cannot pop" because I was very lost on what this meant.
 Nevertheless, I tried and tried again until I realized that it wasn't my code failing, my code was actually doing its job.
 Instead, it was in my testbench that hindered my test cases from showing what I wanted to see.

+# ;;> Confusing error messages or the bug being somewhere else is always a frustrating experience.
+Glad you got it working!

+# ;;> Extremely sparse tests